mabdulkadir2/mabdulkadir2/README.md

 - 🌱 I’m currently learning **K8s, Docker, Scikit-learn, and PyTorch.**

-- 👨‍💻 All of my projects are available at [https://www.mohamedabdulkadir.com/](https://www.mohamedabdulkadir.com/)
+- 👨‍💻 All of my projects are available here.

 - 💬 Ask me about **anything data related!**